microsoft/WhatTheHack/000-HowToHack/WTH-HowToHostAHack.md

 #### Registration and Invites

 It is up to you to decide how you will advertise your hack.
 You might send an invite to a larger group and let those interested RSVP by registering.
-There are many tools out there on the web to help you manage event registrations like Eventbrite, Eventzilla, or RSVPify.
+There are many tools out there on the web to help you manage event registrations like `Eventbrite`, `Eventzilla`, or `RSVPify`.

 **NOTE:** Be sure you understand the privacy implications of using online registration tools.